fivetwentysix/ggcrypto/README.md

 # GGCRYPTO

 **Disclaimer: This is a experimental project.
 We may discontinue this and fork at anytime.
 Treat involvement as educational purposes only.
-There is no guarentee or even likelyness of these tokens ever being worth anything.**
+There is no guarentee that any of these tokens will ever being worth anything.**

 GGCRYPTO is based on CryptoNote.
 This is the repository to explore the codebase of the blockchain.